holochain/lib3h/sodium/README.md

 ## License
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-Copyright (C) 2019, Holochain Trust
+Copyright (C) 2019, Holochain Foundation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.